serioh/Group-One-Nano-Project/README.md

 File run order:

-In the *config.py*, put in your MySql login info.
+In the *config.py* file, put in your MySql login info.

 First run the *create_database.py* file to make the question database